My first trip to San Francisco in 20 years felt like a disappointment until I found a new kind of magic in the city.

 Fast forward to 2018.
 I flew business class to San Francisco from Hong Kong, where I’d worked since graduation.
 I’d always wanted to relive the wonderful moments in San Francisco, not realizing how much the city had changed.
 Or how much I’d changed, for that matter.

 As the airport shuttle sped past suburbs towards the city, it looked just like any other city.
 Where was the sense of awe I once felt about this wonderful city?
 Still, I shouldn't jump to conclusions.
-‘Only Day 1, be patient!’
+"It's only day one, be patient!"
 I admonished myself.
 My expectation was high; I wanted to recapture the feeling of wonder of being in San Francisco for the first time in my life, all those years ago.

 I stared at the wooden buildings but there was no hint of recognition as I searched my archaic memory.
 Standing amidst rows of restaurants sandwiched by shops full of cheap souvenirs, tourists taking selfies and parents with kids, I was bewildered.
 Before my very eyes, Pier 39 had turned into something else: commercial and soulless.

 I came away defeated.
 I felt cheated out of the memories of my youth but I should have known the city would not stand still—the internet age had arrived, together with "Manhattanization" (construction of large skyscrapers in the financial district).
 From 2000 to 2018, more than 15 buildings taller than 30 stories were built, with more in development.

 I longed for the San Francisco from decades past, but gradually it made sense.
 I was no longer the student who travelled to the US for the first time in her life.
 My botched attempt to walk down memory lane had not taken away that sense of novelty which could only be felt by a youngster on the cusp of adulthood.
 It was unrealistic to recapture the feelings of a bygone era.
 Nevertheless, each voyage could bring fresh discoveries.